akhealth/EIS-Modernization/README.md

 # Project Description
-We seek to transform practices around technology, product and procurement in the Alaska Department of Health and Social Services _so that_ the department can more successfully administer the various benefit programs (Medicaid, Foodstamps (SNAP), Temporary assistance (TANF) etc.) for which they are responsible.
+We seek to transform practices around technology, product and procurement in the Alaska Department of Health and Social Services (DHSS) _so that_ the department can more successfully administer the various benefit programs (Medicaid, Foodstamps (SNAP), Temporary assistance (TANF) etc.) for which they are responsible.

 # The Challenge